You’ve got questions? We’ve got answers. Below are our answers to some of the most frequently asked questions we receive.

 How long have you lived in Atlanta?

-I have lived in Atlanta for 8 years now.
+I have lived in Atlanta since 2010.
 I live in Decatur with my wife and two kids.

 What is the best way to contact the Seay Firm?